aPalenov/tunnel-stack/chrome-extension/README.md

 - Local storage for configs (no cloud sync)

 ## Load in Chrome
-1. Build/run your stack so the services are reachable (default: allowlist `http://localhost:8080`, pac `http://localhost:3000`).
+1. Build/run your stack so the services are reachable (example: allowlist `http://localhost:8080`, pac `http://localhost:3000`).
+You can now configure any Allowlist base URL; it's no longer hardcoded.
 2. Open chrome://extensions, enable Developer mode.
 3. Click "Load unpacked" and select this folder `chrome-extension`.